M0H314-hasani/php-mvc-framework/README.md

 6. Go to the `public` folder
 7. Start php server by running command `php -S 127.0.0.1:8080`
 8. Open in browser http://127.0.0.1:8080

-> The project was created along with Youtube Video Series "[Build PHP MVC Framework](https://www.youtube.com/playlist?list=PLLQuc_7jk__Uk_QnJMPndbdKECcTEwTA1)".
-> I appreaciate if you share it.